Mambo-Token/MamboLaunchPad/Projects/Eagle.md

 ## How to get an $EAGLE ?
 - Try to buy on Kaspa.com Marketplace
 - Send 10 $Eagles to $Madmax and you get 1 $EAGLE.
 (As long as avaiable).
-- Mint 100k $Eagle.
+- Mint 100k time for 1 $Eagle.
+4 $Eagle can be minted.
 38 $Eagle  are for sale/ distribution in $MadMax's hands.
-4 $Eagle can be minted.

 ### Socials:
 https://t.me/MadMaxMeme